jun7/wyeb/README.md

 - [Window List.](https://github.com/jun7/wyeb/wiki/img/windowlist.jpg) Key **z**
 - No tab.
 But keys J/K/x/X or button actions.
 - Rocker gesture and middle button gesture.
 We can change it even to call a script. (e.g. mdlbtnleft=spawn sh -c "wyeb // showmsg \`pwd\`")
-Of course it is in the set, so we can set it by uri.
+Of course it is in the 'set:', so we can set it by uri.
 - Focused history.
 Instead of loaded history.
 - Pointer Mode. **p** makes pure click event for javascript pages.
 - Range hinting.
 See hidden files in the menu dir.
 You have to assign keys for it by use of the accels.